 Favorite Easton Restaurant: 3rd & Ferry Fish Market and Sette Luna

 What high school did you attend?
-The Montgomery Academy
+The Montgomery Academy, AL

 Where did you attend college?
 Dartmouth College, NH